Understanding ASP.NET - Part One - Owin And Katana

 Now let’s just create a new ASP.Net MVC application with individual user accounts selected as authentication type.

-Now press Ok to create the project, once the project is ready open packages.config file from solution explorer.
+Now press OK to create the project, once the project is ready open packages.config file from Solution Explorer.

 To manage the length of this article we have to wrap up by discussing the summary of what we have learned so far.
-In the next article, we will learn how we can build our own OWIN pipeline and middlewares.
-I will be writing more on OWIN features included in ASP.Net 4 and above, So I’ll see you in next writing.
+In the next article, we will learn how we can build our own OWIN pipeline and middleware.
+I will be writing more on OWIN features included in ASP.Net 4 and above, So I’ll see you in the next writing.

 Summary